ps396996/Effective-JAVA-Summary/README.md

 	}
 ```

-## 72. Don't depend on thread scheduler
+## 84. Don't depend on thread scheduler
-Thread scheduler determines which runnable, get to run, and for how long.Operating systems will try to make this
+Thread scheduler determines which runnable, get to run, and for how long.
-determination fairly, but the policy can vary.
+Operating systems will try to make this determination fairly, but the policy can vary.
 So any program that relies on the thread scheduler for correctness or performance is likely to be non portable.
 To ensure that the average number of runnable threads is not significantly greater than the number of processors.
 Threads should not run if they aren't doing useful work,
 tasks should be: